zenphoto/zenphoto/README.md

 The current "official" release (and all previous ones) may be found at [Releases] (https://github.com/ZenPhoto20/ZenPhoto20/releases)

-Tagged releases include a single file install package for ease of installation.
+Tagged releases include one or more single file install packages for ease of installation.
 Instructions for its use are included in the download.
+(Interim install packages are created to incorporate minor updates to the software.)

 ZenPhoto20 will be updated incrementally via GitHub.
-We will tag reases when new features are added or significant bugs are fixed.
+We will tag releases when new features are added or significant bugs are fixed.
 There will not be a fixed release cycle nor a "Development" stream.

 Our development methodology is structured to insure that the _master_ branch of the repository remains stable.
 So if you wish to have the most recent fixes you can safely install the _master_ branch.
-But there is no means to include the single file install with the branch, so it is available only on taged releases.
+There is no means to include the single file install with the branch, so they are available only on tagged releases.

 # About ZenPhoto20